 - Do not venture out and about until you have been free from diarrhoea or vomiting for 48 hours.

 All students are advised to follow the advice below for newly-arriving University students on vaccine-preventable infections.
 The following advice is from the Advisory Group on Communicable Diseases, University of Cambridge, May 2017.

 Meningococcal infection is a serious illness caused by a bacterium known as meningococcus.
 There are several different groups of meningococci and cases of group B meningococcal infection continue to occur in the UK.
 Since the introduction of vaccination against group C meningococcus in the UK in 1999, infection due to this

 bacterium has become rare.

 In 2013, an adolescent MenC booster dose was introduced to improve protection in teenagers and reduce their risk of catching the infection as university freshers.
 From autumn 2015, a new meningitis vaccine, MenACWY conjugate vaccine, has replaced the MenC vaccine in the adolescent schools programme.
 This is in response to a rapid increase in cases of a highly aggressive form of meningococcal group W (MenW) disease.

-The new vaccine is also available to new university entrants (first time entrants to higher education in a university setting), including international students, up to 25 years of age.
-Any ‘freshers’ in the 17-25 year age group who request it can be vaccinated.
-Those who have already received a MenC vaccine over the age of 10 years should still receive MenACWY conjugate vaccine to ensure protection against the additional groups A, W and Y. The MenACWY conjugate vaccine can be administered at any interval after MenC vaccine.
+The new vaccine is also available to new UK university entrants (first time entrants to higher education in a UK university setting), including international students, up to 25 years of age.
+Any ‘freshers’ in the 17-24 year age group who request it can be vaccinated.
+New entrants who have already received a MenC vaccine over the age of 10 years should still receive MenACWY conjugate vaccine to ensure protection against the additional groups A, W and Y. The MenACWY conjugate vaccine can be administered at any interval after MenC vaccine.

 Students are strongly advised to have the MenACWY conjugate vaccination before arriving in Cambridge.
 If this is not possible, please discuss it with your doctor or college nurse as soon as possible after your arrival.